IPsec Fault Tolerance

 Adaptive Security Appliance: ASA Failover

-For ASA high availability, a failover group consists of a pair of identical ASA connected via a dedicated failover link and an optional state link.
+A failover group for ASA’s high availability consists of identical ASAs connected via a dedicated failover link and an optional state link.
 Two failover modes, Active / Standby or Active / Active, work in Routed and Transparent modes.
 Depending on the IOS version, you can use a mixture of routed and transparent modes per context.

 There are two types of Cisco ASA failover: Active/Standby failover and Active/Active failover.